Kosher food goes mainstream at Berlin supermarket

 Teichtal, who stressed his interest in the sale of kosher food is strictly religious and not financial, said he was searching around Europe for large wholesalers who could offer more regular supplies.

 About 3 km (2 miles) away at Kosher Deli, Maurice Elmaleh has different concerns.
-He's worried the new competition could hurt the small speciality kosher shops like his.
+He's worried the new competition could hurt the small specialty kosher shops like his.

 "The shops that already exist have problems to stay open," he said in his sparse shop as a customer picked up a fresh loaf of braided challah.